 |Warranty||3 Years||3 Years|

-The combination of 6x 10 watt and 30x 4 watt performance OSRAM LEDs with a highly tuned reflector design has brought the Intensity Solis to the top of the class in light output.
+With an impressive array of LEDs and a highly tuned reflector design the Intensity Solis has been brought to the top of the class in light output.

-Measured as a pair of spot beams, the Solis boasts 1 lux @ 4796 feet.
-Individually, a single flood beam will achieve 1 lux @ 2391 feet while one spot beam has an impressive 3385 feet throw.
+The larger Intensity Solis 36 contains a combination of 6x 10 watt and 30x 4 watt OSRAM LEDs, and when measured as a pair of spot beams, the Solis 36 boasts 1 lux @ 4798 feet.
+Individually, a single flood beam will achieve 1 lux @ 2391 feet while one spot beam has an impressive 3385 foot throw.

 While the Solis’ light output figures are impressive, what the light really offers the driver is so much greater!